Wearable devices and your privacy

 Easy steps such as reading privacy policies and using strong privacy settings can help you protect privacy when using wearable devices such as fitness trackers.

 Wearable technologies such as fitness trackers and smart watches have become commonplace.
-Other eye-popping products are regularly being rolled out—for example:
+Other products with potential privacy implications are regularly being rolled out.
+For example:

-- a temporary tattoo that senses sleep patterns, heart rate and stress levels, and
+- a temporary tattoo that senses sleep patterns, heart rate and stress levels

 As useful as wearable devices may be, they can raise issues for the privacy of both users and those around them.
 These issues are important to consider as wearable computing becomes an even more prominent feature of our daily lives.